 - Muri (overburden) – When there’s too much strain on resources (people, equipment), resulting in breakdowns in either machines or humans (machine breaks or the human is overworked).

-Lean seeks to change the traditional way we operate by making us more value-focused.
-It makes us shift our focus from optimizing individual technologies, assets, and vertical departments to optimizing project flow through entire value streams that flow horizontally across assets, technologies, and departments.
+Lean seeks to change the traditional way workers operate by making them more value-focused.
+It shifts the focus from optimizing individual technologies, assets, and vertical departments to optimizing project flow through entire value streams that flow horizontally across assets, technologies, and departments.

-This project management methodology is excellent for reviewing the project delivery process, helping you cut out waste, and optimize your flow.
+This project management methodology is excellent for reviewing the project delivery process, helping cut out waste, and optimizing project flow.
 While it adds value for the customer, it also helps lower overall costs.